sobolevn/awesome-cryptography/README.md

 - [cryptico](https://github.com/wwwtyro/cryptico) - Easy-to-use encryption system utilizing RSA and AES for JavaScript.
 - [crypto-js](https://github.com/brix/crypto-js) - JavaScript library of crypto standards.
 - [cryptojs](https://github.com/gwjjeff/cryptojs) - Provide standard and secure cryptographic algorithms for Node.js.
+- [dJWT](https://github.com/amany9000/djwt) - A general purpose JWT implementation with a Pluggable Digital Signature feature.
+This allows users to generate JWTs with with any signature schemes: current & future standards, post-quantum, experimental etc.
 - [forge](https://github.com/digitalbazaar/forge) - Native implementation of TLS in JavaScript and tools to write crypto-based and network-heavy webapps.
 - [IronNode](https://docs.ironcorelabs.com/ironnode-sdk/overview) - Transform encryption library, a variant of proxy re-encryption, for encrypting to users or groups, and easily adding strong data controls to Node.js apps.
 - [IronWeb](https://docs.ironcorelabs.com/ironweb-sdk/overview) - Transform encryption library, a variant of proxy re-encryption, for easily managing end-to-end encryption securely in the browser.